DuRoss/CS499/README.md

 ## Documents
 I have also included a written narrative detailing each enhancement process, and a professional self assessment of my skills that I have developed to this point.
 ## Code Review
-This is the link to my code review of the original three artifacts uploaded as an unlisted YouTube video.
-(Insert link here
+This is the link to my code review of the original three artifacts uploaded as an unlisted YouTube video. (https://www.youtube.com/watch?v=Wt-VUKMPOGU)